grenaud/dice/README.md

 # Compiling and installing

-# Make sure you are connected to the internet when you build the code.
+NOTE: Make sure you are connected to the internet when you build the code.
 It needs to retrieve tabix from the samtools package.

 cd bamtools/